 The Moon Speech was delivered on September 12, 1962 at Rice Stadium in Houston, Texas.
-While he trying to persuade the American people to support the Apollo program at Rice University, John Fitzgerald “Jack” Kennedy decided to ask the ultimate football question just before he delivered the big punchline.
+While he trying to persuade the American people to support the Apollo program at Rice University, John Fitzgerald ?Jack?
+Kennedy decided to ask the ultimate football question just before he delivered the big punchline.

 ?Why does Rice play Texas??
 Not only was it legitimate question in the heat of the gridiron rivalry, but it wasn?t exactly planned.
 President John F. Kennedy actually wrote that in by hand.

 At the time, the question was perfect.
 The Rice Owls, a much smaller school, had a 5-4 record over the mighty Texas Longhorns in the previous nine meetings before the speech, and the two programs actually tied each other, 14-14, in 1962.

 However, since 1963, the University of Texas has gone 42-2.
 That streak of games played started in 1914 and ended in 1996.
 The two programs have faced off 12 more times since ? all wins by the Longhorns ? and they haven?t played since 2015.

-“But why, some say, the moon?
-Why choose this as our goal?
-And they may as well ask: climb the highest mountain?
-Why 35 years ago fly the Atlantic?
-Why does Rice play Texas?
-We choose to go to the moon in this decade, not because that will be easy, because it will be hard — because that goal will serve to organize and measure the best of our energies and skills — because that challenge is one we are willing to accept, one we are unwilling to postpone, and one we intend to win.”
+“We choose to go to the Moon!
+We choose to go to the Moon…We choose to go to the Moon in this decade and do the other things, not because they are easy, but because they are hard; because that goal will serve to organize and measure the best of our energies and skills, because that challenge is one that we are willing to accept, one we are unwilling to postpone, and one we intend to win, and the others, tooAdvertisement

 ?
 President John F. Kennedy